dodoman8067/mcsm/README.md

 By doing this you can get a list of commands that would help you get started.
 Try this instead if it isn't working :

     ./mcsm help

-## Contributing

-Currently you can't contribute to this project because it isn't completed right now.

 ## License